Weak Session Id Report

 Proof of Concept

-The tester first utilized Burp suite to intercept the POST request from the Generate button.
 Burp suite is a powerful web application security and penetration testing tool.
 Upon intercepting the request, the tester sent the request to repeater and continuously sent the request to see how the Session ID changed.

 Examining the output, the tester easily predicted that the Session ID was increased by one.
 The tester also utilized Bursp suite’s sequencer tool to analyze the randomness and predictability of session tokens.

-As expected, the overall quality of randomness is extremely poor with low entropy.
+As expected, the overall quality of randomness is extremely poor

 In the second scenario, the tester also intercepted the request to examin the change in Session ID.